 (Nameservers for this domain have not been set up yet!)

-How To Configure Your Domain Server – Step-By-Step Tutorial
+How To Set Up A Nameserver For Your Domain Name – Step-By-Step Tutorial

-After you have registered your domain name and set up your webhosting account, the next step is to connect your domain and web server together.
+After you have registered your domain name and set up your webhosting account, the next step is to connect these together.
 This is required so that when people type your domain name into their browsers, they will actually end up going to your website.

 For this tutorial, we’ll connect a domain purchased through GoDaddy with hosting from HostGator.
-Your domain registrar will have similar management features to configure your domain nameservers.
+Other domain registrars should have similar domain management features to configure your domain nameservers.

 Note:

-To set up your domain nameservers, go to GoDaddy and sign into your account …
+To set up your domain nameservers, go to GoDaddy and enter your username and password to log into your account …

 (Log into your domain registrar account)